monoscale/FileBrowser/README.md

 # FileBrowser
 A handy tool to gather files you care about in one spot.
+It scans a list of predefined folders you can chose and produces a flat list of the content in that folder, for extensions that you are interested in.
+I use it primarily for music files that are scattered all around the filesystem.

 I can't be bothered to make changes or finetune it anymore since it works as I want it to.
 However, if you have a great idea or have some annoying bug I will fix it.

 ![Picture of the application](https://i.imgur.com/F5azzGv.png)